hamzamir-uetp/Azure-Fundamentals-Learning-Path/Module2/EXERCISE2.md

    - Open a new browser tab and go to your web server.
 After a few moments, you see that the connection isn't happening.
 If you wait for the browser to time out, you see something like this:
 ![Step 3](Screenshots/M2-Ex1-T1(c).PNG)

-   d.
-Keep this browser tab open for later.
+   - Keep this browser tab open for later.

 ### Task 2: List the current network security group rules